What kind of work experience does Farella offer?

 What are my chances of making partner?

 Eligibility for partnership is determined on a case-by-case basis.
-Over the past five years, seven attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.
+Over the past five years, 17 attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.